pra85/wordpress-css-optimization/docs/README.md

 #### Concat Group Filter

 The group filter enables to create bundles of stylesheets.
 The configuration is an array of JSON objects.
 Each object is a concat group and contains the required properties `match` (stylesheets to match) and `group` (object with group details).

+The plugin creates short CSS URLs by using a hash index.
+This means that the first concatenated stylesheets will have the filename `1.css`.
+The CDN option with CDN mask enables to load the stylesheets from `https://cdn.tld/1.css` resulting in the shortest URL possible.

 ![Concat Group Filter Editor](https://github.com/o10n-x/wordpress-css-optimization/blob/master/docs/images/concat-group-filter.png)